 Because prevalence and intensity of infection peaks between the ages of 7 and 15, the main strategy for schistosomiasis control focuses on mass drug administration (MDA) of the drug praziquantel in priority to primary school age children.
 Praziquantel is safe for persons who do not have infections and it is more cost effective to treat all school age children in a community above a certain prevalence threshold than to test and treat each individual.
-MDA is typically administered by control programs in endemic areas once each year.
+MDA is typically administered by control programs in endemic areas if the prevalence is beyond a certain threshold.
 However, this is not enough to interrupt transmission without additional measures such as increased access to clean water and sanitation, control of intermediate host snails, or education and behaviour change.
-As a result, WHO guidelines for most countries are targeted to control, and then eliminate morbidity.